ojlamb/jekyll-now/_posts/2018-2-4-Email-Products-And-Static-Maps.md

 Send out emails with node.js and [Nodemailer](https://nodemailer.com/about/).

-Lets take a look at an example:
+Lets take a look at an example putting it all together:

 ```javascript